James

 Introduction

 In this small section of the letter of James, the writer takes time to denounce the exploiting activities of the rich.
 He is not denouncing wealth as such, rather he is attacking wealth obtained by corruption.
-He attacks ill-gotten gains and the motivations that drive us to those ends.
-So, the passage is a further expose of unrighteous behavior, which is the product of a "useless" faith.
+He attacks ill-gotten gains and the motivations that drive us to these ends.
+So, the passage again exposes unrighteous behavior, behavior which is the product of a "useless" faith.

 The passage

-First, v4.
-Not only have they failed to show compassion toward the poor, but they have actually exploited them.
-The evil rich have used the effort of the poor to gain wealth for themselves.
+v.4.
+In the following verses James details the charges against the arrogant rich, First, not only have they failed to show compassion toward the poor, they have actually exploited them.
+The evil rich have used the sweat of the poor to gain wealth for themselves.
 They have not paid just wages.
 The law of God demands a just recompense for a worker's expended effort.
-To do otherwise is to cause a hurt which in the end reaches the ear of God.
+To do otherwise is to cause a hurt which, in the end, reaches the ear of God.
 The Scriptures are clear on this issue and thus the wealthy have no excuse.
 "He murders his neighbor who deprives him of his living, and he who defrauds a hireling of his wages is a shedder of blood", Lev.12:13, Deut.24:15, Jer.22:13, Mal.3:5.

-Second, v5-6.
+v5-6.
 The rich have set themselves up in extravagant luxury while other have nothing.
 And worse still, it is a luxury gained by the exploitation and suffering of others.
-Again, such behavior is stupid, for all they are doing is fattening themselves for plunder.
+Again, such behavior is stupid, because all they are doing is reinforcing their condemnation on the day of judgment.

 Discussion